S1ncer3ly/Django_First/README.md

 # Django_First
-Its an simple blogging website which can heelp you express maybe
+Its an simple blogging website which can help you express maybe